 4. VIRL – Virtual Internet Routing Lab

 VIRL stands for Virtual Internet Routing Lab – and this is the proprietary software of Cisco.
 It is a paid network simulation software.
 It is also one of the top five network simulation software.
-Another good thing with VIRL is that it is portable.
-It has a very reach user interface so you will get a great learning experience.
+Another good thing about VIRL is that it is portable.
+It has a very rich user interface so you will get a great learning experience.

-In the VIRL network simulator, all common Cisco virtual appliance, i.e. IOSv, IOSv Layer-2, IOS-XRv, NX-OSv, CSR1000v, and ASAv are in build.
+In the VIRL network simulator, all common Cisco virtual appliances, i.e. IOSv, IOSv Layer-2, IOS-XRv, NX-OSv, CSR1000v, and ASAv are in build.

-Further, it can be integrated with third-party devices, so this means you can enhance your lab by adding third party appliances.
-Depending on your requirements, it can be connected to the virtual and real-world networks.
+Further, it can be integrated with third-party devices, so this means you can enhance your lab by adding third-party appliances.
+Depending on your requirements, it can be connected to virtual and real-world networks.